pangeo-data/climpred/docs/source/metrics.rst

 Derived Metrics
 ===============

 Distance-based metrics like ``mse`` can be normalized to 1.
-The normalization factor depends on the comparison type choosen, eg. the distance between an ensemble member and the ensemble mean is half the distance of an ensemble member with other ensemble members. (see ``climpred.metrics._get_norm_factor``).
+The normalization factor depends on the comparison type choosen, eg. the distance between an ensemble member and the ensemble mean is half the distance of an ensemble member with other ensemble members. (see :py:func:`climpred.metrics._get_norm_factor`).

 Mean Square Skill Score (MSSS)